ciphermpcJoe/ciphermpcjoe.github.io/_pages/about.md

   - /about.html
 ---

-I mainly teach courses in embedded systems, cryptographic applications in computing systems, and computer networks.
-The projects I am suprvising now are about CPU security and distributed computing.
+I primarily teach courses in embedded systems, cryptographic applications in computing systems, and computer networks.
+Currently, I am supervising projects focused on CPU security and distributed computing.

-Recruitment and **Financial Support**
+Recruitment and Financial Support
 ======
 I am actively seeking self-motivated students to join my team.
 Successful candidates will be recruited through Chico State Enterprises and will receive compensation for their work.